mehulagg/gitlab_test/doc/development/documentation/index.md

 1. Find and replace any occurrences of the old location with the new one.
    A quick way to find them is to use `git grep`.
-First go to the root directory where you cloned the `gitlab-ce` repository and then do:
+First go to the root directory where you cloned the `gitlab-foss` repository and then do:

    ```sh
    git grep -n "workflow/lfs/lfs_administration"